Open-Motion-Alliance/Documentation/README.md

 For cars, this can be associated with road textures and bumps.
 In the case of planes, it encompasses turbulence and the sensations felt during takeoff and landing.

+### Additional Data

+Additional motion effects could benefit from various other state-related information.
+For instance, data about being on the ground or in the air, the operation of gear (lowering or retracting), motor RPM, wheel slip, and similar factors could prove valuable.

+If players have access to pertinent telemetry, they are likely to incorporate it into creating physical gauges for their cockpit setups.
+Much of the mentioned data would also be relevant for enhancing motion simulation.

 ## Resources: